 They have decent frequency response consistency.
 They're prone to inconsistent bass delivery, and you may especially notice a drop in bass if you have thick hair or wear glasses.
 There's also some deviation in the treble range.
 That said, if you take the time to adjust their fit and seal on your head, you'll get a more consistent sound each time you use them.

 These headphones have excellent bass accuracy.
 There's some overemphasis in the low and mid-bass, which results in a touch of extra thump, rumble, and punch.
 The bassline sounds punchy and full in songs like The Chain by Fleetwood Mac.
-The slight dip in the high-bass slightly weakens the boominess of the bass but also helps avoid a muddy overall mix.
+The slight dip in the high bass means the bass response is more thumpy than boomy overall, but it also helps avoid a muddy overall mix.

-Their peaks and dips performance is good.
+Their peaks and dips performance is good, meaning these headphones generally follow their own sound profile.
 There's a peak in the low to mid-bass, which adds extra thump and punch.
-A dip in the high-bass lessens the boom in your mix.
+A dip in the high bass lessens the boom in your mix.
 Another peak between the mid to high-mid makes vocals and lead instruments a bit boxy and intense.
-The left and right drivers then diverge in the low-treble, so the dip in the left driver veils the upper harmonics of vocals and lead instruments while the right driver makes them sound harsh.
+The left and right drivers then diverge in the low treble, so the dip in the left driver veils the upper harmonics of vocals and lead instruments while the right driver makes them sound harsh.
 The peak in the mid-treble makes sibilants like cymbals piercing.

 The imaging performance is great.
 Most JBL headphones we've tested have good imaging, with some exceptions, like the JBL Tune 510BT Wireless, which can indicate the brand's quality control and ergonomics.
 The group delay mostly falls under the audibility threshold, but small peaks indicate a slightly loose bass.
 The treble is fairly transparent, though.
 The left and right drivers are well-matched in amplitude, which helps create a balanced stereo image with accurately placed objects (like voices or footsteps).
 However, a slight frequency mismatch puts holes in the stereo image.
 There's also a small phase mismatch, which makes bass frequencies sound skewed to the right.
 However, keep in mind that imaging varies between units.